ysonggit/ysonggit.github.io/index.md

 My research and technical strength are in the motion planning area.
 However, I never want to stop expanding my skills of the autonomous driving.
 I deepen my understanding of neural networks by completing the [Deep Learning Specialization on Coursera](https://www.coursera.org/account/accomplishments/specialization/certificate/B72MXW7QHYAP).
 Moreover, I refresh my knowledge and hands-on development experience of the autonomous driving by working on the projects of the [Udacity Self-Driving Car Engineer Nanodegree](https://eu.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).

-The projects cover the topics of perception, deep learning, localization, motion planning and control systems.
+The projects cover the topics of perception, deep learning, localization, motion planning, and control systems.

 ### Perception